English Curriculum Statement

 In addition to daily literacy lessons, we have also implemented daily phonics and spelling sessions for all children across the primary phase

-In EYFS and KS1 phonics is taught through high quality teaching with the focus being on the acquisition of phonics knowledge, language comprehension and the skills to communicate.
+In EYFS and KS1 phonics is taught through the programme Little Wandle where high quality teaching focuses on the acquisition of phonics knowledge, language comprehension and the skills to communicate.
 Children have access to phonetically matched books which link to the phonics knowledge they are learning.
 In KS2 spellings are taught through the programme Spelling Shed which focusses on the embedding of spelling rules.

 All children have a thirty-minute Guided Reading session where we use a wide variety of quality texts and resources to motivate and inspire our children.
 We also provide a wealth of enrichment opportunities, including: World Book Week and Oracy competitions.
 In our reading sessions pupils read for pleasure and books are used to enhance and support learning and through staff modelling we aim to promote a love of reading for pleasure.
 To support fluency, smaller groups have been set up to allow them to continue to develop a range of reading skills.